myrobot2020/Jobsite-scraper/README.md

 # NAUKRI SCRAPER
- This R code taken in an xlsx file called "NAUKALLINDIA.xlsx" and "compsoundex" to return a file named "R.xlsx"
+ This R code takes in an xlsx file called "NAUKALLINDIA.xlsx" and "compsoundex" to return a file named "R.xlsx"

 The sample data structure was a list of 100k sparse string rows which contained details of 10k job seekers and their profile details ie. W, XP, LOC, and CO.